-1.)
-Searching for Flight Line.
-There is no such thing as Flight Line.
+There is no such thing as flight line.
 Don’t search for it.
 It doesn't exist.
 Nor do board stretchers.

-2.)
-Talking Too Much.
-Listen, learn and observe.
 You're new.
 You have a lot to learn.
+Listen.
+Observe.
+Learn.

-4.)
-Wearing Your Headlamp during the day.
-If you’re not using it – stow it in your line gear.
+If you’re not using it, stow it in your line gear.
 Also, pro tip.
 When talking to someone at night, and you’re wearing a headlamp, have the courtesy to either turn it off, or direct it downwards.
 Otherwise, it looks and feels like you’re interrogating the person.

 It was common to see guys go into town on their off-days and spend every last nickel of their paycheck on a new exhaust system for their truck, pickup a new rifle, or high-powered scope, etc. I like toys as much as the next gent, but you need to sock some away for the off-season, and beyond.
 Some guys would literally pull away from the barracks on the last day with hardly a dollar to their name, while others left with $10-15k sitting in their bank accounts.
 It’s all about discipline.

-15.)
-Being the last guy.
+Ever.
+In everything.
+Whether it's lining up for chow or hiking a hill.
+Don't make the crew wait for you.
+Don't slow the crew down.
+Don't that guy that holds the crew back from achieving its potential.
 Be ten minutes early, minimum, to everything.
 Be the first guy who wakes up.
-When you’re spiked out, be the first guy who wakes up and has got the fire going already.
+When you’re spiked out, be the first guy who wakes up and gets the fire going.
 Don’t be the guy that everyone is waiting on.